mondeja/project-config/docs/reference/styling.rst

 Defining ``files`` as an array of strings enforce the existence of these files.
 If they don't exist, no actions will be executed.
-The existence of these files is mandatory for execute the rest of the logic of the rule.
+The existence of these files is mandatory for execute the rest of actions of the rule.

 Enforce files absence
 ---------------------